masoodbinmohammad/blog/blog/2020-09-20/index.md

 Google Dork is a special string for finding any type of results from any specified website or from the whole Internet with the help of Google Search Engine.
 These strings are built with the advanced search operators supported by Google Search Engine.
 It is also regarded as illegal google hacking activity which hackers often uses for purposes such as cyber theft.

 I know it is quite intimidating when you hear the word "Hacking".
-Not to worry because in this post I am going to share as a developer how you can make the best use of it without even crossing that line of a Hacker.
+Not to worry because in this post I am going to share as a developer how you can make the best use of it without even crossing that line.

 And yes, these could be useful to everyone irrespective of the field you are in.